 Mise en Place is Critical to Good Cooking at Home

-All mise en place, pronounced (MEEZ ahn plahs) or (mi zɑ̃ ˈplas), means is to have all your ingredients prepared and ready to go before you start cooking.
+All mise en place, pronounced (MEEZ ahn plahs) or (mi zɑ̃ ˈplas), means to have all your ingredients prepared and ready to go before you start cooking.
 Translated, "to put in place."

-It's kind of like when you go on a trip.
+It's like when you go on a trip.
 First, you ensure you have everything you need and are not forgetting anything, then fold everything nicely and neatly so it fits into your bags.

 Or how about when you are changing the oil in your car?
 Wait a minute, who changes their oil anymore?